sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 Configuration at the deployment level focuses on ensuring your Sourcegraph deployment runs optimally, based on the size of your repositories and the number of users.
 You can find your instance size using the size chart in our [Instance Size docs](instance-size.md).
 Configuration options will vary based on the type of deployment you choose.
 Consult the specific configuration deployment sections for additional information.

+Sourcegraph also provides a [resource estimator](resource_estimator.md) to help predict and plan the required resource for your deployment.
+This tool ensures you provision appropriate resources to scale your instance.

-In addition you can review our [Configuration docs](../config/index.md) for overall Sourcegraph configuration.
+In addition you can review our [configuration docs](../config/index.md) for overall Sourcegraph configuration.

 ## Operation